rish-codes/HackerRank-30-Days-of-Code/README.md

 # HackerRank30DaysofCode
-Solutions to HackerRank's 30 Days of Code.
+This is my attempt completing HackerRank's 30 Days of Code Challenge in pure python.